nikerla/vc-content/pages/glossary/b2b-ecommerce-trends.md

 ---
-title: B2B ecommerce trends
+title: B2B ecommerce trends in 2018
-description: What are the main B2B Ecommerce trends in 2017?
+description: What are the main B2B Ecommerce trends in 2018?
 Learn more in our article.
 date: 2017-04-27
 canonical: https://virtocommerce.com/glossary/b2b-ecommerce-trends
 permalink: glossary/b2b-ecommerce-trends